Huawei FreeBuds: Huawei FreeBuds Pro 3

-FreeBuds Pro 3, the third-generation of the Pro line was released on November 25, 2023, that fearues new Kirin A2 chipset and NearLink technology which achieves 1.5 Mbit/s lossless audio transmission and ultra CD-level lossless sound quality.
+FreeBuds Pro 3, the third-generation of the Pro line was released on November 25, 2023, that features new Kirin A2 chipset and NearLink technology which achieves 1.5 Mbit/s lossless audio transmission and ultra CD-level lossless sound quality.
 Compared with traditional Bluetooth headsets, NearLink not only supports faster connection but also leads to better stability with stronger anti-interference.
 The earbuds are equipped with a Hi-Res Dual Driver Sound System that can deliver a frequency response range from 14 Hz to 48 kHz.
 This, along with the Triple Adaptive EQ algorithm.
 It also feature an Intelligent ANC 3.0 technology that works with a tri-mic hybrid noise cancellation system, identifying and calculating noises inside and outside the ear in real time, tailoring the noise cancellation effects to real-time conditions.
 For calls, the FreeBuds Pro 3 have a Pure Voice 2.0 technology that improves voice pickup during voice and video calls.
 This technology also helps reducing background and wind noise, ensuring clear calls even in noisy environments.
 The FreeBuds Pro 3 support Bluetooth 5.2 and various audio codecs including AAC, L2HC 3.0, and LDAC3.
 They also have an expanded audio-sharing function and an offline search feature.
 In terms of battery life, the earbuds offer 4.5 hours of music playback with noise cancellation enabled, and up to 22 hours when used with the charging case.
 The earbuds come with a new XS ear tip size, making them suitable for more users.
 A more secure fit allows for better ANC performance.
 They are also rated IP54 for dust and water resistance.